Ramin0036/Real-Time-Football-Player-Detection-Tracking/README.md

-# ⚽ Football Player Detection with YOLO26 Nano
+# ⚽ Real-Time Football Player Detection with YOLO26 Nano

 A computer vision project for **football player and football detection** using the **YOLO26 Nano** object detection model.